HoangTruong1910/Instruct-and-Extract/README.md

 ## Project Structure

-- `src/`: Contains the source code for the project, including modules for text processing, information extraction, and output generation.
-- `data/`: A directory to store sample input documents and datasets for testing the extraction process.
-- `output/`: Stores the results of the extraction process.
 - `requirements.txt`: Lists the Python dependencies required to run the project.
 - `README.md`: This file, providing an overview of the project and instructions on how to use it.